 Women Entrepreneurs

-- Priority access under Drone Didi scheme
+- Priority access under Drone Didi scheme, spraying drone subsidies

 - Skill development and income generation